How real-time transaction monitoring improves AML compliance

 The consequence is different processes, teams, and priorities, each operating in silos.

-At Sardine, we've see that dismantling these silos creates a best-of-both-words scenario with two primary benefits: better data privacy and better handling of high-risk payments.
+At Sardine, we've seen that dismantling these silos creates a comprehensive risk management framework with two primary benefits: enhanced data privacy and more efficient handling of high-risk payments.

-- Privacy of Data: When potential fraud cases reach a certain threshold ($2000 in the US, for example), they must be escalated to compliance teams to file for a Suspicious Activity Report (SAR).
+When potential fraud cases reach a certain threshold ($2000 in the US, for example), they must be escalated to compliance teams for Suspicious Activity Report (SAR) filing consideration.
 If these teams use different systems, this data transfer might happen through non-secure or non-privacy-preserving channels, such as emails.

 - Without real-time transaction monitoring, the financial institution must receive the funds first.
 Then begins the cumbersome process of contacting the customer for supporting documentation.
 If the evidence provided falls short, the institution must initiate steps to offboard the customer.
 Meanwhile, the newly received wire transfer sits in limbo, causing both sender and receiver frustration due to the money being "lost in transit."

 - With real-time transaction monitoring, the system can decline the incoming wire transfer and return the funds to the sender.
-Simultaneously, the compliance team can request additional supporting documentation, significantly reducing friction and confusion.
+Simultaneously, the compliance team can request additional supporting documentation, significantly reducing regulatory exposure and customer friction.

-However, an ideal system leverages real-time and batch capabilities, offering a more comprehensive, flexible, and effective solution.
+However, an ideal system leverages real-time and batch capabilities, offering a more comprehensive, risk-based, and effective solution.

-Real-time transaction monitoring isn't merely a good-to-have feature; it's a necessity for banks and fintechs that seek to improve their processes and maintain the highest standards of compliance and customer satisfaction.
+Real-time transaction monitoring isn't merely a nice-to-have.
+It's becoming a necessity for banks and fintechs that seek to improve their processes and maintain the highest standards of compliance and customer satisfaction.

 By integrating Fraud and AML operations, financial institutions can leverage the best of both worlds and take a significant leap towards combating financial crimes more effectively.